 CONTRACT EXTENSION.
-A provision in a contract that allows the county the option of continuing the contract after its stated expiration date.
+A contract provision in a contract that allows provides the county the option of continuing the a contract after its stated expiration date.

 CONTRACT FILE.
-A record maintained in the Purchasing Division which may include a payment voucher, requisition, purchase order, contract documents, maintenance contracts, service contracts, systems contract and/or related correspondence.
+A-The record maintained in the Purchasing Division for a particular contract, which may include a-payment vouchers, requisitions, purchase orders, contract documents, maintenance contracts, service contracts, systems contracts and for related correspondence.

-CONTRACT RENEWAL.
-Continuation of the contract for an additional period of time, under the original terms and conditions, when allowed by provisions for renewal, which were included in any original bid document.
+CONTRACT RENEWAL.Continuation of the a contract for an additional set_period of time, under the original terms and conditions, when allowed by a contract's terms providing provisions for renewal, which were included in any original bid document.
 If the bid document does not include provisions for renewal, any continuation of the contract would be considered a new contract and therefore must be rebid.

 CONTRACTOR.
-Any person having a contract with the county or a using agency thereof.
+Any person having a contract with the county or one of the County's affiliated entities, such as its departments, agencies, or elected officials.or a using agency thereof.

 COOPERATIVE JOINT PURCHASING.
-Procurement conducted by or on behalf of more than one public procurement unit.
+Procurement Purchasing conducted by or on behalf of more than one public procurement unit (as defined below).

 DEPARTMENT PURCHASE ORDER.
-A written order signed and issued by a county department head and/or elected official directing a business to provide goods, services, construction, or professional services on behalf of the county.
+A written order signed and issued by a county department head, agency head, and/or elected official directing a business to provide goods, services, construction, or professional services on behalf of the county.